Ghost CMS is a simple, modern, and fast platform for blogs and content membership websites.

-In this article, you'll find what makes Ghost a powerful CMS and a solid alternative to WordPress for some use cases.
+In this article, you'll find what makes Ghost the best Substack alternative and a solid competitor to WordPress if you want fewer headaches.

 Affiliate Disclaimer: Some links are affiliates.
 This means that if you buy after clicking on one of those, I get a commission at no additional cost for you.

 What is Ghost CMS?

 Ghost CMS is an open-source blogging platform belonging to the non-profit Ghost Foundation.
 This means Ghost CMS cannot be acquired or sold.
 The Ghost Foundation's primary source of income comes from selling Ghost (Pro).

 John O'Nolan, the founder of Ghost, was a WordPress UI contributor who grew frustrated with WP's path and became complicated to use for blogging.
 Then he decided to launch Ghost in 2013 via a Kickstarter campaign named "Ghost: Just a Blogging Platform".
 Ghost is built using Node.JS, a more modern language than PHP.